Katerini railway station: Facilities

 The station is still housed in the original early 20th-century brick-built station building.
 As of (2020) The station is staffed with a working ticket office.
 The station currently has 8 platforms; however, two are currently out of use.
 There are waiting rooms on platform one and waiting shelters on 2–6.
 Access to the platforms is via a subway under the lines.
 However, the station is not equipped with lifts.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet/restaurant on platform 1.
 There is also Parking in the forecourt.

 Services

-As of 12 May 2025, the following routes call that this station:
+As of September 2026, the following weekday train services call at this station: